Section Heading Background Image

 • Review your needs and these suggestions with your health provider to confirm they are correct for you.

-• Consider a vitamin D supplement, especially if you live further north (but more data are needed to know the benefit in people with DS).
+• Consider a vitamin D supplement, especially if you live further from the equator (but more data are needed to know the benefit in people with Down syndrome).

 • Vitamin D supplements can interact with some medications, so reviewing your medication list with your physician or pharmacist before taking vitamin D supplements is recommended.

-• Consider taking an omega-3 fatty acid supplement for possible cognitive benefits and reduction of inflammation including that associated with arthritis (but more data are needed to know the benefit in people with DS).
+• Consider taking an omega-3 fatty acid supplement for possible cognitive benefits and reduction of inflammation including inflammation associated with arthritis (but more data are needed to know the risks and benefits in people with Down syndrome).

 • Fish oil contains some omega-3 fatty acids.